Being inspected as a childminder or childcare provider

 Getting notice of an inspection

-If you’re an organisation (like a nursery or pre-school), you’ll get a call on or after midday on the working day before the start of the inspection.
+If you’re an organisation (like a nursery or pre-school), you’ll get a call by 10am on the working day before the start of the inspection.
 You’ll still be inspected even if the inspector has not been able to speak to anyone.

 Childminders or providers that do not operate regularly will get a call up to 5 days before an inspection to check what days they work.
-You’ll be told what time the inspection will start but not what day it will start.
+The inspector will find the most suitable day and time for the inspection.

-You can be inspected without warning.
-This is normally if Ofsted are concerned about the childcare you provide.
+You can be inspected without being given any notice.
+This is usually if Ofsted are concerned about the childcare you provide.

 Before the inspection

-You must tell parents an inspection is going to take place.
+You must tell parents and carers an inspection is going to take place.

 During the inspection